PandaSekh/Jekyll-YAMT/README.md

 ### Netlify
 1. [Fork this repo](https://github.com/PandaSekh/Jekyll-YAMT/generate).
 You can copy only master, set it to private or public and name it however you want.
 2. Go to [Netlify](https://app.netlify.com/), create a New site from Git, choose your repo or all repos, no difference.
 Back to Netlify, select the recently forked repo.
 3. Owner and branch are good to go.
-In build command write "bundle exec jekyll build" and publishing directory should be "_site/".
+In build command write `bundle exec jekyll build` and publishing directory should be `_site/`.
 4. Deploy.
 Your site will shortly be available.
 Under domain settings you can change your subdomain, or add a primary level one.

 ### Github Pages